Designpixil · saas-design

 Forrester Research found that companies with consistent design systems ship features 25% faster than those without (Forrester, 2022).
 Investors who have scaled SaaS companies know this is true operationally, not just aesthetically.

 The fix here is a design system or, at minimum, a documented component library that gets enforced.
 It is worth the investment before a fundraising round.
+See our design system for SaaS service for how we approach this with pre-fundraising teams.

 What to Fix Before Your Next Round